Masao-Taketani/AI-Scientist-with-Local-LLMs/README.md

 So, pick a platform between `ollama` and `huggingface` using `--platform` argument.
 E.g. `--platform huggingface`.

 If you'd like to check the thought process when you use one of the DeepSeek R1 models, use a flag called `--show-r1-thought`.
-That way, you can see the thought process in the standard outout!
+That way, you can see the thought processes in the standard outout!

 ## Aider
 One of Ollama models is used for Aider.
 Thus, pick one model from Ollama using `--coder-ollama-model` argument.